yguitton/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 >
 {:  .comment}

-# Dataset composition to train the model
+# Dataset composition (features) to train the model

 Before we begin the hands-on session, here’s a brief explanation of the features we’ll be using.
 These features were selected based on the findings of Chang et al. (2024), who identified them as the most important for training the model.

+It's important to note that other features were tested in different combinations and model architectures.
+However, the authors concluded that the six features selected are the most valuable for achieving the best model performance.

 ## TMB (Tumor mutation burden)
 Tumor mutation burden (TMB) is defined as the total number of somatic mutations within a specified region of the tumor genome.
 It has been recognized as a biomarker for predicting the efficacy of immune checkpoint blockade (ICB) in solid tumors.
 The FDA has approved a threshold of 10 mutations per megabase (mut/Mb) as a biomarker for response to ICB treatment.